Holiday Village

 Across all provided listings, there are zero references to in‑unit washers/dryers, and multiple agents instead emphasize shared laundry (e.g., 'community laundry on the ground floor', 'on-site laundry').
 Given the strong historical evidence that only community laundry exists and the lack of any explicit indication of in‑unit machines, this building is best characterized as not offering in‑unit laundry in its units.

-Strong evidence the building has shared laundry: 17 of 20 MLS listings list COMLAU and multiple agent remarks explicitly state 'community laundry', 'on-site laundry', 'on-site laundry room', or 'laundromat', with several noting the facility is on the lobby/first floor.
-This consistent language appears across different listings/agents and aligns with the historical MLS checkbox data, indicating a reliable building-level amenity.
+Strong evidence the building has shared laundry: 17 of 20 MLS listings list COMLAU and many agent remarks explicitly state phrases like 'community laundry', 'on-site laundry', 'laundromat', and 'community laundry on the ground floor/lobby'.
+These confirmations appear across multiple listings/agents (though some copy-paste is present), providing high confidence that the building offers shared laundry facilities.

 No analysis available